joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6479606/2025/07/11/anthony-elanga-completed-transfer-latest-newcastle-nottingham-forest/

 **Sophie Elmhirst on the True Story of a Shipwrecked Couple**\
-`In her new book, âA Marriage at Sea,â the British journalist revisits an amazing account of disaster and survival from the early 1970s.`\
+`In her new book, “A Marriage at Sea,” the British journalist revisits an amazing account of disaster and survival from the early 1970s.`\
 https://nytimes.com/2025/07/11/books/review/podcast-sophie-elmhirst-marriage-at-sea.html